Perani's Hockey World

 Perani's Hockey World is a retail chain founded by Bob Perani in 1976.
 They specialize in ice hockey.
 Indoor, outdoor and street hockey, and also lacrosse.
-With a main office in Flint, Michigan, Perani's has 24 stores in North America, with 14 locations in Michigan, 2 in Ohio, and one each in Illinois, Pennsylvania, New York, Tennessee, Indiana, and Texas, with three in Ontario, Canada.
+With a main office in Flint, Michigan, Perani's has 19 stores in North America, with 9 locations in Michigan, 5 in Ohio, 3 in Tennessee and one each in Pennsylvania, Indiana.

 Perani's Hockey World owns the naming rights to Perani Arena and Event Center in Flint, home of the Flint Firebirds, a Junior ice hockey team based in Flint, Michigan.
 The Firebirds play in the Ontario Hockey League.